 Create a P2S configuration

-Select +Create user VPN config at the top of the page to open the Create new user VPN configuration page.
+On the User VPN configurations page, select +Create user VPN config at the top of the page to open the Create new user VPN configuration page.

-Create hub with point-to-site gateway
+Create virtual hub and gateway

 - Region - Select the region that you want to deploy the virtual hub in.